commonkestrel/atmega/README.md

 #![no_main]
 ```
 I know, it already looks scary, but stay with me.
-All this does is disable the Rust standard library and tell the compiler we don't have a main function
+All this does is disable the Rust standard library and tell the compiler we don't have a main function.
+*Why do we need to do that?*, you may ask.
+The Rust standard library links to many things that AVR targets just don't have, like native `C` libraries and an allocator.
+Disabling the standard library allows us to compile to targets without this.
+Many of Rust's features are disabled this way, like `Vec`, `String`, `Mutex`, `format!()`, etc.
+Many Rust standard library features are available through the `core` crate, however,